tcheukueppoo/maat/docs/class.md

 ## Roles

-A Role
+Just like a class, a role constitutes of fields and methods, the main purpose of roles is to describe a certain behavoir of objects.
+Roles favor code reuse because objects of different classes can exhibit similar behaviors.
+Roles are used by composing them with classes or even roles.
+The composition of a role in a class is simply done by copying the fields and methods of that role in that class.

-### Composing Roles with Classes
+### Composing Roles in a Class

-A role is said to be composable with a class if no duplicate fields exist among their respective field buffers, meaning none of the fields out of their buffers have identical names, otherwise the program reports an error.
-Composing a role with a class is simple done by joining their two respectives field buffers with zero conflicts.
+A set of roles is said to be composable in a class if the following conditions are met otherwise the program reports an error:

+1. No duplicate fields exist among their respective field buffers, in other words none of the fields out of their buffers have identical names.

+2. No common methods should exists among participating roles, the commonality isn't just measured based on methods' names, this means that multi-methods can be defined anywhere in the participating roles and each of them will be considered unique.

+Composing a role in a class is simple done by properly binding the role's methods to that class and joining their respectives field buffers with zero conflicts.
 In a field's structure there is its name which aids us on checking conflicts.
-The composition of a class with its roles is done at runtime which is after each of these entities have been allocated and initialized.
+Composition is done at runtime which is after each of these entities have been allocated and initialized.

 ```maat
 role R1         {}